hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 If memory-based merging is used, it's possible to veto statistical outliers on the fly by specifying a threshold in terms of standard deviation.
-For example, the option ``--outlier-thresholds: [3.0, 5.0]`` would write out additional versions of the output file where outlying ranks ("rmrank") or outlying bins ("rmbin") have been removed at the 3- and 5-sigma level, respectively.
+For example, the option ``--outlier-thresholds: [3.0, 5.0]`` would write out additional versions of the output file where outlying ranks ("rmrank") have been removed at the 3- and 5-sigma level, respectively.
 The default output file for which no outliers have been removed will always be written out.

 .. _MCFM interface: